 Assessment of these objectives is now no longer determined by a central system of levels determined by the Government.
 Instead, it focuses on:

 - Deep Level of Understanding

-We we use a whole school approach to improving letter formation and handwriting.
+We use a whole-school approach to improving letter formation and handwriting.
 The scheme that we use is called Kinetic Letters.
 It is based on ensuring the children have the strength in their bodies, arms, wrists, hands and fingers to prepare them for the skill of handwriting.

 pencil grip is key to children developing the automaticity to write longer pieces of writing over longer periods of time.
 This video demonstrates the correct pencil grip.

 During our daily mathematics lessons, we teach a broad range of skills in using and applying mathematics.
 The children are taught a wide range of mathematical vocabulary and develop fluency in performing written and mental calculations and mathematical techniques.
 We want the children to show initiative in solving problems in a wide range of contexts, including the new and unusual and to embrace the value of learning from mistakes and false starts.